Boutique Hotel Website Checklist

 I know.
 A little too woo-woo, but it’s important.
 When I am on your website, am I going to intuitively know how your hotel is going to make me feel?
 Am I going to feel calmed and inspired, or will I feel hip and sexy?
 (Can I do both?!?)
 What stories are you telling me?
 On what journey are you taking me?

 Whew!
 This was a long post.

 And, there is so much more - copywriting, load time, SEO, live chat - more on those later.
-Remember, your website is mostly likely your most important and strongest marketing tool.
-These ten steps are thing that you can most likely take care of quickly.
+Remember, your website is most likely your most important and strongest marketing tool.
+These ten steps are things that you can most likely take care of quickly.
 Then, we can move into items that might take a little more time or are not QUITE as critical.

 Oh!
 The Bonus Item - Help Your Visitor.
 Just a quick note on this: throughout your copy, you need to be showing the reader why their experience in your city is going to be a better experience because they are staying with you.
 (I am going to do another post on just this in a couple of weeks.)